-Importing medical device and supplies can only be conducted by local companies that already have a Distributor License (Indonesian acronym: Ijin Penyalur Alat Kesehatan / IPAK) for the imported products.
-A Distributor License is issued by the MoH.
-Once the distributor license is obtained, it valid indefinitely, subject to a MoH audit every five years.
+Importing medical devices and supplies can only be conducted by local companies that already have a Distributor License (Indonesian acronym: Ijin Penyalur Alat Kesehatan / IPAK) for the imported products.
+A Distributor License is issued by MoH.
+Once the distributor license is obtained, it is valid indefinitely, subject to MoH audit every five years.
 Imported products must have only one legal importer and distributor in Indonesia.

-Other than maternity hospitals, foreign investors can hold up to 67% of shares in specialist hospitals.
+Other than maternity hospitals, foreign investors can hold a maximum share of 67% in general hospitals (for ASEAN investors the maximum figure is 70%).
 Please refer to the Presidential Regulation No. 44 Year 2016 regarding Negative Investment List (Indonesian acronym: Daftar Negatif Investasi / DNI).

 Foreign investors may build a whole new hospital or operate an existing local hospital jointly with a local investor.
 Foreign personnel in hospitals are limited to consultants’ roles and they do not give direct medical services.
-A recommendation from the Ministry of Health would be necessary for them to do so.
+A recommendation from MoH would be necessary for them to do so.